kubernetes-sigs/cloud-provider-azure/site/content/en/FAQ/known-issues/azuredisk.md

 **Issue details**:

-In some error condition when detach azure disk failed, azure cloud provider will retry 6 times at most with exponential backoff, it will hold the data disk list for about 3 minutes with a node level lock, and in that time period, if customer update data disk list manually (e.g. need manual operationto attach/detach another disk since there is attach/detach error, ) , the data disk list will be obselete(dirty data), then weird VM status happens, e.g. attach a non-existing disk, we should split those retry operations, every retry should get a fresh data disk list in the beginning.
+In some error condition when detach azure disk failed, azure cloud provider will retry 6 times at most with exponential backoff, it will hold the data disk list for about 3 minutes with a node level lock, and in that time period, if customer update data disk list manually (e.g. need manual operationto attach/detach another disk since there is attach/detach error, ) , the data disk list will be obsolete(dirty data), then weird VM status happens, e.g. attach a non-existing disk, we should split those retry operations, every retry should get a fresh data disk list in the beginning.

 **Fix**